ceich/grancentral-mvp-client/README.md

 there are three possible states of DynamoDB's *UserTable*:
 1. First sign-in by a brand-new user: no item exists in UserTable with either an `id` matching the Cognito `sub`, or a matching `email`.
-1. First sign-in by an invited user, or by a previously-signed-in user who changed User Pool `sub` value while retaining the same email (e.g. by changing social identity providers): no item has a matching `id`, but an item exists with a matching `email`.
+1. First sign-in by an invited user: no item has a matching `id`, but an item exists with a matching `email`.
+   - Note, that this case also occurs when a previously-signed-in user changes social identity providers, thus changing User Pool `sub` value while retaining the same email.
+Ignore this for now....
 1. Subsequent sign-ins:
    an item exists whose `id` matches the User Pool `sub` attribute.